-- Report approximately one (1) hour early for orientation (it may vary for each facility). - Carry photo ID for evidence of identity when reporting for assignment - Take your nursing license and certifications with you - Report to the appropriate supervisor - It is expected that the healthcare practitioner locates and comply with the facility policy and procedures manual, locate fire pulls, crash cart, med. room, linen cart, and appropriate exits before your shift starts. - Always dress in proper attire when working at the facility.
+- Report approximately one (1) hour early for orientation (it may vary for each facility) - Carry photo ID for evidence of identity when reporting for assignment - Take your nursing license and certifications with you - Report to the appropriate supervisor - It is expected that the healthcare practitioner locates and comply with the facility policy and procedures manual, locate fire pulls, crash cart, med. room, linen cart, and appropriate exits before your shift starts. - Always dress in proper attire when working at the facility.
 Orientation is only paid when the time has been properly verified by facility staff.

 Occasionally, a TotalMed Staffing employee may show up early as directed for orientation shift and no one is available for orientation.
-Please take it upon yourself to utilize this time to become familiar with the floor layout and the location of vital items you may need in order to function effectively on your shift.
+Employee will need to check in with unit leadership once arrived.
+Employees may ask to utilize this time to become familiar with the floor layout and the location of vital items you may need to function effectively on your shift.
 It will be to your advantage to have knowledge of the location of the policy and procedures manual, fire pulls, crash cart, med. room, linen cart, and appropriate exits prior to the onset of your shift.

-TotalMed Staffing attempts to provide a comprehensive and thorough pre employment orientation and in service training that reflects current compliance and promotes safe healthcare delivery.
-The program includes, but is not limited to the following:
+TotalMed Staffing attempts to provide a comprehensive and thorough pre-employment orientation and in service training that reflects current compliance and promotes safe healthcare delivery.
+The program topics may include: